What is a Neck Sprain?

 PHASE III – Restoring Full Function

-Depending on your chosen sport, work or activities of daily living, your physiotherapist will aim to restore your function to safely allow you to return to your desired activities.
+Depending on your chosen sport, work or activities of daily living, your physiotherapist will aim to restore your function to allow you to return to your desired activities safely.
 Everyone has different demands for their necks that will determine what specific treatment goals you need to achieve.
 Your physiotherapist will tailor your rehabilitation to help you achieve your own functional goals.

 PHASE IV – Preventing a Neck Pain Recurrence

 Recurrence of neck pain can and does regularly occur.
-The main reason it is thought to recur is due to insufficient rehabilitation.
-In particular, poor deep neck flexor muscle exercises have been shown to render your neck more vulnerable to instability and therefore re-injury.
+The main reason f recur is due to insufficient rehabilitation.
+In particular, weak deep neck flexor muscle exercises have been shown to render your neck more vulnerable to instability and, therefore, re-injury.

 Neck Pain Treatment Options

-There are many treatment options that your Physiotherapist will discuss with you in the treatment of your pain.
-Treatment varies based on the source of your individual symptoms.
+There are many treatment options that your physiotherapist will discuss with you in the treatment of your pain.
+Treatment varies based on the source of your symptoms.

 Acupuncture or Dry Needling

-Acupuncture has been an effective source of pain relief for over 5000 years.
+Acupuncture has been a useful source of pain relief for over 5000 years.
 While we do not fully understand how it works, acupuncture can assist your neck pain relief.
 Ask your physiotherapist for advice as most of our PhysioWorks physiotherapists have acupuncture training.
 More info: Acupuncture

-Massage always feels wonderful, plus it has wonderful muscle relaxation benefits.
-Neck massage is particularly useful when muscle spasm or chronic muscle tension is present.
-Regular remedial massage is also a very handy low back pain prevention strategy.
-More info: Massage
+Massage always feels lovely, plus it has terrific muscle relaxation benefits.
+Neck massage is beneficial when muscle spasm or chronic muscle tension is present.
+Regular remedial massage is also a convenient neck pain prevention strategy.
+More info: Neck massage

-TENS machines are an electronic pain relieving device that will reduce your neck pain and your need for pain relieving drugs.
+TENS machines are electronic pain-relieving devices that will reduce your neck pain and your need for pain-relieving drugs.
 More info: Tens Machine

 What Recovery Can You Expect?

-Simple neck muscle pain can usually improve within a week or two of injury if you manage your injury properly.
-However, muscular pain or spasm lasting more than a few days is normally protective spasm overlying a more significant neck injury, which should be professionally investigated.
-It may not be just a simple neck muscle strain!
+Pure neck muscle pain can usually improve within a week or two of injury if you manage your injury correctly.
+However, muscular pain or spasm lasting more than a few days often is a protective spasm overlying a more significant neck injury, which r professionally investigated.
+It may not be just a basic neck muscle strain!

 Most sufferers of neck pain will recover within 4 to 6 weeks.
-However, this time can vary greatly as it depends on both the nature of your injury and the treatment plan that you develop with your physiotherapist.
+However, this period can vary.
+It depends on both the nature of your injury and the treatment plan that you developed with your physiotherapist.